Getting Everyone Back Together Safely

 Guidance for completing risk assessments and approving face to face activity

 There is lots of guidance on the UK Scouts website on what the procedures are for getting everyone back together safely.

 You will need to complete a COVID-19 Risk Assessment to gain approval to recommence face to face Scouting which requires sign-off from your GSL or DESC/Group Executive before submitting it via this link for approval by your DC/District Executive

 In order to assist you in completing your COVID-19 Risk Assessment, we have created a South East Scotland model risk assessment which you can use to help shape your own Risk Assessment, taking into account your local circumstances.

 You will also need to complete a risk assessment for undertaking specific activities and have these signed off according to your District’s approval process.

 Whilst it is important to ensure all the risks are identified and are mitigated, please remember the KISS mantra – keep it simple and safe!

 There is no pressure to return to face to face Scouting.
 You know your young people, you know the limitations of your meeting place, the ability of your leaders to be able to return and what your parents are willing to sign back up to.
-There is no rush to make any changes so, do take a break and have some time for yourself over the Summer and when you do return, offering a fully digital programme or a mix of digital and limited face to face outdoor Scouting whilst we are at Amber, is perfectly OK.
+There is no rush to make any changes so, do take a break and have some time for yourself over the Summer and when you do return, offering a fully digital programme or a mix of digital and limited face to face Scouting, is perfectly OK.